 The ERC actions are open to researchers of any nationality who intend to conduct their research activity in any EU Member State or H2020 Associated Country.
 Principal Investigators may be of any age and nationality and may reside in any country in the world at the time of the application.
-However, Principal Investigators funded through the ERC frontier research grants shall spend a minimum percentage of their total working time in an EU Member State or Associated Country and a minimum percentage of their total working time on the ERC project.
+ERC Principal Investigators do not have to be based full-time in Europe.

 The host institution must either be established in an EU Member State or H2020 Associated Country as a legal entity created under national law, or it may be an International European Interest Organisation (such as CERN, EMBL, etc.), the European Commission's Joint Research Centre (JRC) or any other entity created under EU law.

 Eligible proposals: All proposals must be complete and submitted before the relevant call deadline.
-A complete proposal entails all parts or sections (see 'Proposal page limits and layout' below).
+A complete proposal needs to include all parts or sections (see “Proposal submission and description” below).
 Incomplete proposals may be declared ineligible.
-The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in the ERC Work Programme 2017.
-A proposal will only be deemed ineligible on grounds of 'scope' in clear-cut cases.
+The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in ERC Work Programme 2018.
+A proposal will only be deemed ineligible on grounds of ‘scope’ in clear-cut cases.

 Restrictions on submission of proposals: The restrictions for submission are related to the outcome of the evaluation in previous calls and are designed to allow unsuccessful Principal Investigators the time necessary to develop a stronger proposal.
-For further details please consult the ERC Work Programme 2017 under the heading 'Eligibility criteria - Restrictions on submission of proposals' or the Frequently Asked Questions.
+For futher details please consult page 19-20 of the ERC Work Programme 2018 or the Frequently Asked Questions.

 Proposal page limits and layout: A complete proposal is composed of:

-• Administrative Proposal Submission forms (including Ethics Review Table) are available in the submission tool below – registration to the Participant Portal is required first.
+- Administrative Proposal Submission forms (including Ethics Review Table): available in section 5 of the topic conditions and in the submission tool below.
+To access the submission tool, you need to register to the Participant Portal first.